chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 - Only Call Hooks from React Functions
   > 🛑 Don’t call Hooks from regular JavaScript functions.
 Instead, you can call Hooks from React function components or from custom Hooks

-> ℹ These rules canand should be enforced with linting.
+> ℹ These rules can and should be enforced with linting.

 ✅ **DO** name hooks with use prefix i.e. `useRestoreHook.

-✅ **DO** consider creating custom hooks to encapsulate custom logic that is/can be duplicated in multiple place where applicable i.e. `useYourImagination`
+✅ **DO** consider creating custom hooks to encapsulate custom logic that is/can be duplicated in multiple places where applicable i.e. `useYourImagination`

 ⛔ **DO NOT** have hooks scattered all over a component file.
 Neatly place these at the top of the component.

-> ℹ When reading through a component you will get the most out of immediately knowing of its side effects and what it renders.
-Seeing hooks at the top and scrolling all the way down to see the render return make this very easy.
+> ℹ When reading through a component you will get the most out of immediately knowing its side effects and what it renders.
+Seeing hooks at the top and scrolling all the way down to see the render return makes this very easy.
 When hooks are scattered in between other methods like event handler that becomes harder.

 ⛔ **DO NOT** use complex objects as dependencies on the hooks

 > You can read more on it [here](https://www.benmvp.com/blog/object-array-dependencies-react-useEffect-hook/)

-# Jest and React Testing library
+# Jest and React Testing Library

 ✅ **DO** group related tests under a `describe` if you have multiple tests in one file.

 ✅ **DO** locate the tests very close to the file being tested.
-For example you could have the `_tests_` folder in each sub folder with something to test.
+For example, you could have the `_tests_` folder in each subfolder with something to test.

 ✅ **DO** name test files with suffix tests i.e. `userService.test.ts`, `breadCrumbs.test.tsx`

-✅ **DO** favor data driven tests with `test.each` over duplicated tests.
+✅ **DO** favor data-driven tests with `test.each` over duplicated tests.

 ```typescript
 test.each([